**The blockbuster conclusion to both series** Published July 2017

 If you want to review books in The Interregnum or in The Throne, contact us.
-You may also post on our bulletin board at ArjayBB.com.
 The website information on The Timestream has been expanded, reorganized, and updated.
 An article on the weights and measures of Ortho Earth (Hibernia) is available and so is a travel guide to the central part of Tara.

 For those who become confused in following the story line of books in The Interregnum or The Throne there is also a genealogy of the recent Hibernian royals and a glossary of terms used in The Interregnum available.
 These two files are now included in each of the books.

 There is also now a historical timeline of some major events in Hibernian history (the alternate history of planet Ortho) located here and an explanation of Hibernian heraldry here to assist in following the books.

 For interviews or book signings contact Rick SutcliffeBuy Here